As of April 7, 2022

 Are the courts accepting cases that landlords file against tenants?

 Yes.
-The June 12 order allows landlords to file eviction complaints against tenants, even though there are no trials at this time.
+Landlords are permitted to file eviction complaints against tenants, and the courts accepted these filings even when most trials were not being scheduled.
 You may therefore receive an eviction complaint in the mail and/or posted at your residence.

 - Contact a legal services organization such as Legal Services of New Jersey, Volunteer Lawyers for Justice – New Jersey, Community Health Law Project, Essex County Legal Aid Association, or City of Newark Office of Tenant Services.

 - Share the complaint you received with any organization or lawyer who agrees to help you.
 If you did not receive a complaint, let your lawyer and the court know that.

 - Remember that you must participate in the settlement conference at the scheduled time!
 If you do not show up, a judge will hear from only the landlord.